SAP/sap-btp-service-operator/README.md

 ##### Formats of Output Secret

 ###### Key- Value Pairs (Default)
+Binding triggers the creation of the Secret resource.
-The binding object includes credentials returned from the broker and service instance info presented as key-value pairs.
+The Secret includes credentials returned from the broker and the attributes of the service instance related to the binding:

 ```yaml
 apiVersion: services.cloud.sap.com/v1